-What is a Tariff
+What is a Tariff?

-Why Do Governments Impose Tariffs
+Why Do Governments Impose Tariffs?

-There are several reasons why countries impose tariffs on foreign imports.
+There are several reasons why countries impose these fees on foreign imports.
 One of the key reasons is to protect domestic industries.
 By making imported products more expensive, consumers in that country will opt to buy products made within their country.
 Another reason is to collect raise government revenue from imports which can then be used for domestic affairs like building new infrastructure.
 Tariffs can also be used to impose political leverage on another country depending on who is in office at what time in each country.

-How Much Do Tariffs Cost
+How Much Do Tariffs Cost?

 The cost of tariffs your e-commerce business will have to pay when sending packages to different countries will depend on the country and the type of item your specifically trying to ship.
 It may also depend on the political situation within that country you’re trying to ship to.
-The person in office at the time could raise tariffs on the country your shipping from in order to increase revenue or make a political statement.
+The person in office at the time could raise tariffs on the country your shipping from to increase revenue or make a political statement.

 Tariffs vs. Customs Duties vs. Taxes